lilleman ba4503b4d1

 && mv /tmp/jwks.json ory/kratos/tokenizer/jwks.json

-No Kratos restart needed — it already signs with that key; this only drops a now-unused verify key.
+No Kratos restart needed — it already signs with that key; this only drops an unused verify key.

-Rollback (before the prune): the old key is still in the set, so revert step 1's file and restart kratos — in-flight tokens never broke.
+Rollback (before the prune): the old key is still in the set, so revert step 1's file and restart kratos.

 Emergency rotation (key compromise)

-Skip the overlap — you want every token signed with the leaked key to die now.
+Skip the overlap — every token signed with the leaked key must die now.
 Replace the set with a single fresh key (no --prepend):

 docker compose run --rm -T --no-deps web node src/auth/gen-jwks.ts > ory/kratos/tokenizer/jwks.json